 - In a small bowl combine brown sugar, cinnamon and salt.
 Sprinkle mixture across the butter in an even layer.

-- Roll dough tightly forming a log (so the 18 inch side is going to be the side you start rolling).
-Then gently pat the ends so that the is the same thickness throughout.
-You'll end up with a cinnamon roll log about 12-13 inches long.
+- Roll dough tightly forming a log, starting to roll from the long side.
+Then gently pat the ends so that its the same thickness throughout.

 - Use a sharp knife to score the log into thirds.
 Then score each of those sections into thirds, giving you a guide to slice the dough into 9 cinnamon rolls.